neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 [temperature_axial] shows the fuel and graphite block temperatures as a function of axial position; each point is obtained by averaging over a slice parallel to the
 $x$-$y$ plane.
-The graphite block temperature largely follows the imposed fluid temperature distribution, while the fuel comapct temperature reaches a peak below the outlet because the fission power distribution is highest just slightly below the core mid-plane, as shown in [heat_source].
+The graphite block temperature largely follows the imposed fluid temperature distribution, while the fuel compact temperature reaches a peak below the outlet because the fission power distribution is highest just slightly below the core mid-plane, as shown in [heat_source].